 - Providing support to the Filipino American community.

 - Availing of referrals to social services.

 - Participating in senior social activities.

-Members meet three times a year in Albuquerque, two of the meetings are: picnic in June and Christmas party in December.
+Members meet three times a year in Albuquerque: picnic in June, meeting at the election (a week before Christmas Party) and Christmas party.
 Members of committees meet separately, as needed.

 2017 Officers and Board of Directors: